Hybrid Quantum Error Correction and Mitigation by Purification: Purification quantum error suppression

-For the $ + $ outcome, the resulting state is a mixture of the original state $ \rho $ and $ \rho^2 $.
-The state $ \rho^2 $ may be considered a purified version of the original state $ \rho $ as it concentrates the distribution towards the largest eigenvalue \cite{Huggins2021}
+The basic purification effect of the SWAP gadget follows by setting the two input states to be identical, $\rho'=\rho$, in ~(\ref{eq:generalswapgadget}).
+The two resulting branch states are given in~(\ref{eq:identicalswapbranches}).
+For the $+$ outcome, the resulting state is a physical mixture of the original state $\rho$ and the squared state $\rho^2$.
+The squared state may be considered a purified version of $\rho$ because, if